 The more topics are screaming for your name, the more your phone’s desperate plea for your attention will subside.

-Another important effect of having something excited to think about is that your conversations will change.
+Another important effect of having something exciting to think about is that your conversations will change.

-So the more intention and direction your conversations have, the less you occupy yourself with your smartphone, or use your smartphone mindlessly.
+So the more intention and direction your conversations have, the less you occupy yourself with using your smartphone mindlessly.